Don Samuelson (Minnesota politician)

-Donald B. Samuelson (born August 23, 1932, in Brainerd, Minnesota) is a Minnesota legislator and a former President of the Minnesota Senate.
+Donald B. Samuelson (August 23, 1932 – June 6, 2025) was an American politician in Minnesota and a President of the Minnesota Senate.
 A bricklayer by trade, Samuelson was first elected to the Minnesota House of Representatives in 1968, where he served seven terms.
 In November 1982, he won election to the Minnesota Senate.

 In the Senate, Samuelson served as chair of the Health and Human Services Finance subcommittee, and in 2001, he was selected to serve as the body's president.

 Samuelson retired from the legislature in 2003.
+He died on June 6, 2025, at the age of 92.